How To Buy A House With Bad Credit | Loan Options 2025

 Improve your payment history

 Missed and late payments will lower your FICO score.
-Be sure to make on-time payments on all your loans and credit cards.
+To raise your credit score, be sure to make on-time payments on all your loans and credit cards.
 It’s a good idea to set your accounts on autopay.

 Consider a co-signer